ROCm/rocPRIM/README.md

 * [GTest](https://github.com/google/googletest)
   * Required only for tests.
 Building tests is enabled by default.
-  * Use `GTEST_ROOT` to specify GTest location (also see [FindGTest](https://cmake.org/cmake/help/latest/module/FindGTest.html)).
-  * If GTest is not already installed, it will be automatically downloaded and built.
+  * It will be automatically downloaded and built by cmake script.
 * [Google Benchmark](https://github.com/google/benchmark)
   * Required only for benchmarks.
 Building benchmarks is off by default.
-  * If Google Benchmark is not already installed, it will be automatically downloaded and built.
+  * It will be automatically downloaded and built by cmake script.

-If some dependencies are missing, CMake script automatically downloads, builds and installs them.
-Setting `DEPENDENCIES_FORCE_DOWNLOAD` option `ON` forces script to not to use system-installed libraries, and to download all dependencies.

 ## Build and Install